iyulab/DollarSignEngine/README.md

 - **Custom Variable Resolution:** Provide custom variable resolvers for advanced use cases.
 - **Multiple Syntax Options:** Support for both standard C# interpolation `{expression}` and dollar-sign `${expression}` syntax.
 - **Comprehensive Error Handling:** Provides detailed exceptions for compilation and runtime errors to ease debugging.
-- **Powerful Expression Evaluation:** Uses DynamicExpresso internally to support a full range of C# expressions including ternary operators, arithmetic operations, and LINQ expressions.
+- **Powerful Expression Evaluation:** Uses the Roslyn compiler internally for full language compliance, supporting the complete range of C# expressions including LINQ, ternary operators, and more.

 ## Installation